 Test Your Battery Routinely

-If the battery tests good, but requires a maintenance service, they’ll clean any corrosion, or electrolyte (battery acid) spillage on the battery case, as well as the battery terminals.
+If the battery tests good but requires a maintenance service, they’ll clean any corrosion, or electrolyte (battery acid) spillage on the battery case, as well as the battery terminals.
 They’ll ensure the connections and cables are in secure working order and corrosion free.
-Finally an application of anti-corrosion sealant is applied to aid in prevention of further corrosion.
+Finally, an application of anti-corrosion sealant is applied to aid in the prevention of further corrosion.

 Should the battery fail the load test, they’ll select the proper battery, that’s correct for your vehicle, install it, then retest the charging system to verify all is in proper working order.

 What should I look for in a new car battery?

 Tierra del Sol Automotive recommends you first, get a replacement battery that meets or exceeds your vehicle’s specifications.
 But, that may not always be the case.
 You may have some special needs.
 When manufacturers first put the battery into your vehicle at the factory, they had no idea where it would end up over its life or how YOU would use it when you drive in New Mexico.
 That battery was chosen to meet the needs of a wide range of motorists.